Noncommutative Orlicz spaces over W*-algebras: Orlicz spaces over standard core

-We finish this paper with the proof of functoriality of the above construction.
-We will first recall Kosaki's construction of canonical representation of $W^*$-algebra.
+In what follows, will first recall Kosaki's construction of canonical representation of W$^*$-algebra.
 Then we will use it to extend functoriality of the Falcone--Takesaki noncommutative flow of weights.
-Finally, we will show that $*$-isomorphisms of $W^*$-algebras are canonically mapped to isometric isomorphisms of $L_\Orlicz(\N)$ spaces.
+(While Kosaki's construction of canonical $L_2(\N)$ spaces uses normal states instead of elements of $\W_0(\N)$ applied in the Falcone--Takesaki $L_2(\N)$, the algebraic character of its structure allows for using it for the purpose of canonical representation of any W$^*$-algebra as a von Neumann algebra, which is the starting point required for the Falcone--Takesaki construction.)
+Finally, we will show that $*$-isomorphisms of W$^*$-algebras are canonically mapped to isometric isomorphisms of $L_\Orlicz(\core)$ spaces.

 Following Kosaki \cite{Kosaki:1980:PhD}, consider new addition and multiplication structure on $\N_\star^+$,

 where

 and $\sqrt{\phi}$ is understood as a \textit{symbol} denoting the element $\phi$ of $\N_\star^+$ whenever it is subjected to the above operations instead of `ordinary' addition and multiplication on $\N_\star^+$.
 A `noncommutative Hellinger integral' on $\N_\star^+$,